BrooksResearchGroup-UM/MSLD-Workshop/Install_Tools/README.md

 |CUDA 9|>= 396.37|4.8.5|17.0
 |CUDA 8|>= 375.26|4.8.2|15, 16

-## 2. Building the CHARMM/pyCHARMM compatable environment with a YAML file
+## 2. Building the CHARMM/pyCHARMM compatable environment with a YAML file RLH COMMENT: Having two ways to do this is confusing.
+Delete one, or make it clearer they are two alternatives?

 `charmm_wcuda12.yml`